 The above images were identically exposed with exception of the Sigma 35 that needed a 1/3 stop longer exposure to produce a histogram equal to the other lenses in this comparison.
 The Canon 35 f/2 is about 1/6 stop brighter in comparison, but its exposure was not adjusted in this comparison.

-The impressiveness of the Sigma 35mm f/1.4 DG HSM Lens' image quality becomes most apparent when comparing the results to the other great 35mm lenses.
-I have not used a lens of any focal length (Canon, Nikon, Zeiss, ...) that delivered better/sharper image quality at f/1.4.
+The impressiveness of the Sigma 35mm f/1.4 DG HSM Art Lens' image quality becomes most apparent when comparing the results to the other great 35mm lenses.
+As of review time, I have not used a lens of any focal length (Canon, Nikon, Zeiss, ...) that delivered better/sharper image quality at f/1.4.
 This comparison of course includes the also-impressive Zeiss 35mm f/1.4 Distagon T* ZE Lens and the Canon EF 35mm f/1.4 L USM Lens.
 The Sigma's 14 year technology advantage over the Canon is apparent.

 You are probably buying an ultra-wide aperture lens to use it's ultra-widest aperture setting.
 But, stop the Canon and Zeiss down to f/2.8 and most of the differences disappear.
 The Canon and Zeiss are similarly sharp at f/2.8 and both are even modestly sharper than the Sigma in the full frame peripheral area of the image circle (image corners).